21ctownball/townball-website/src/content/general/rules.md

 ## Sportsmanship

-53. The set of rules written in this document shall be considered the complete set of rules for 21st Century Townball, and any play during a legal game of the same that does not break nor disobey these rules shall be considered legal, and shall be considered so until a rule is otherwise added to this set.
+53. The set of rules written in this document shall be considered the complete set of rules for 21st Century Townball, and any play during a legal game of the same that does not break or disobey these rules shall be considered legal, and shall be considered so until a rule is otherwise added to this set.
 54. Any rule outlined in this document can be spontaneously modified during or before a game, if agreed upon by both captains.
 However, unless otherwise agreed upon by both captains, each rule in this document shall be considered binding during game play and shall be followed in all cases, and no rule changes can be made if not agreed upon by both captains.
 55. Players shall use common sense in keeping safety, fair play, and good sportsmanship in mind when playing Twenty-First Century Townball.
 A player who is unruly or otherwise unreasonable in the opinion of the umpire shall be asked to leave the playing area after being warned.